Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

 \subsubsection{Model application: grizzly bear case study}

 We applied the model to grizzly bears in the Canadian Arctic, and then repeated the simulation study with data and model parameters from this system.
 Bears were captured from 2003 to 2006 and released with global positioning system (GPS) collars.
 Collars returned a location every four hours while the bear was not hibernating, and remained on the bears for up to four years \citep{Edwards2009}.
 The University of Alberta Animal Care and Use Committee for Biosciences approved all animal capture and handling procedures, which were in accordance with the Canadian Council on Animal Care.
+Capture and tracking was conducting under permit from the Government of the Northwest Territories, Department of Environment and Natural Resources, Inuvik Office (Permit numbers: WL3104, WL3122, WL3282, WL5352, and WL5375) following methods approved by the University of Alberta Animal Care and Use Committee for Biosciences (Permit numbers: ACUC412305, ACUC412405, ACUC412505, ACUC412605, and ACUC412705) in accordance with the Canadian Council on Animal Care guidelines.

 The bears were collared in the Mackenzie River Delta region in the Northwest Territories \citep{Edwards2009}.
 Resources in the region are sparse and heterogeneous both in space and time \citep{Shevtsova1995, Edwards2015}.
 To survive and forage optimally, bears take advantage of ephemeral, unpredictable, or seasonally available resources through a variety of foraging strategies \citep{Edwards2009, Edwards2011, Edwards2015}.